z4gunn/OctoPrint-GpioRgbController/README.md

 This is a plugin to control an external RGB LED strip via Raspberry Pi GPIO pins.
 This plugin allows you to set the pin numbers in the settings and control the LED color and on/off state via sidebar control.

+The LED on/off state can also be controled via a button connected to a Raspberry Pi input pin.

 ## Setup

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)